-When you pay a vendor or matter-related fee, you have the option to record that payment as an expense directly through a check as a hard cost or as a soft cost.
-Hard Cost Create a new check (hard-cost) from the Expenses tab of the Matter, or from ...
+When you pay a vendor or case-related fee, you have the option to note that the payment is an expense directly on the check as a hard cost or as a soft cost.
+Hard Cost A new check (hard-cost) can be created from two places: Create a new check ...

 How Do I Add a New Expense Type?